2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 ## Background

-The New Jerusalem is not a physical city; it is the greatest and ultimate sign in the scriptures.
+The New Jerusalem is not a physical city; it is the greatest and ultimate sign in the scriptures - not only in Revelation but throughout the entire Bible.

 It is often believed that we will go to heaven, and there will be some kind of mansion, golden streets, etc. Similarly, we may have certain concepts regarding the New Jerusalem.
 But the Bible tells us that the New Jerusalem is a lot more than just a city.
 If we miss this, then we are missing a rich gospel that the Lord is showing us.

 Our living out of the New Jerusalem is for us to become the New Jerusalem, and our working out the New Jerusalem is for us to build the New Jerusalem by the flowing Triune God.

 ## Biblical Basis

+The clearest picture of the New Jerusalem in the Pentateuch is found in Numbers: there was a tabernacle in the center of the encampment, and the children of Israel were divided into four groups of three and positioned around the tabernacle.
+These three tribes on each side is parallel to the twelve gates of the New Jerusalem with three gates on four sides.

 In Revelation 1:1 we see that Christ made His revelation known by signs.
 As the Lamb is a sign for Christ, so are the lampstands signs for the local churches, so is the New Jerusalem a sign for the bridge of Christ, which is the consummation of the Body of Christ, which is the totality of the believers.